frederic-perez/AmE-dictionary/data/idioms.md

 __be off the rails__
 __be off the wall__
 __be on (one’s) best behavior__ To be very polite or exercise exceptionally good manners.
 Primarily heard in US. _Now, you kids must be on your best behavior for your Auntie this weekend!_
-__be on (one’s) conscience__ To be a persistent cause or source of guilt, such as an act of wrongdoing.
+__be on (one’s) conscience__ :two: To be a persistent cause or source of guilt, such as an act of wrongdoing.
 __be on (one’s) soapbox__ To be sharing one’s opinions in an impassioned, impromptu manner, often to others’ annoyance.
 Soapboxes were once commonly used as makeshift platforms for such speeches. _Once Grandpa was on his soapbox about the local election, I found an excuse to slip out of the room._
 __be on (the) air__ To be broadcasting live, as on television or radio. _OK everyone, we’re on the air in five minutes!_
 __be on a rampage__ To be causing great destruction, disruption, or chaos; to be behaving very violently or aggressively. _Many ancient artifacts were destroyed while enemy forces were on a rampage in the holy city._